Anku5hk/Programmers_guide_to_Python/book.md

         pass
 ```
 #### Modules
-Is simply a python file (with .py extension), dir() can be used to find variables/functions/class inside a module.
-Python looks for modules in a sequence local dir (where current .py is located) -> PYTHONPATH (provide python dir path using PYTHONPATH env variable) ->  lastly inside python installation directory.
+Is simply a python file (with .py extension), 'dir()' can be used to find variables/functions/class inside a module.
+Python looks for modules in a sequence local directory(where current .py is located) -> PYTHONPATH(provide python dir path using PYTHONPATH env variable) ->  lastly inside python installation directory.
 This does means any module with repeating name will be given priority according to this sequence.
 [List](https://docs.python.org/3/py-modindex.html) of built-in modules in python.
 ```Python
 ## Modules
 # modules can be imported anywhere in python, there is no restriction